 Regional vs. National Accreditation: The Similarities

-They both ensure quality.
-Both national and regional accreditors require their colleges and universities to undergo rigorous review process and re-certifications every few years to gain and maintain their accreditations.
+Both national and regional accreditors require colleges and universities to periodically undergo rigorous review processes to gain and maintain their accreditations.